 The theme song for Peaky Blinders, Red Right Hand, was written by Nick Cave & The Bad Seeds.
 This song also appears in The X-Files (1993), Dumb and Dumber (1994), Hellboy (2004), the Scream trilogy, Jack Irish: Bad Debts (2012), The Lost City, and the other Jack Irish films and TV shows.

 Actor Cillian Murphy is from Ireland and plays Thomas Shelby from England.
 Actress Annabelle Wallis is from England and plays Grace Burgess from Ireland.

-Tom Hardy joins the show during season 2.
+Tom Hardy joins the show during Series 2.
 This marks the third time that Cillian Murphy and Tom Hardy have been in the same production.
 They've also appeared in Inception and The Dark Knight Rises together.
 They would once again join up in Dunkirk.

-Both Annabelle Wallis (Grace) and Sam Neill (Inspector Campbell) appeared in the tv-series "The Tudors".
-Wallis portrayed Jane Seymour (season 3 and 4), while Neill portrayed Cardinal Wolsey (season 1).
+Both Annabelle Wallis (Grace) and Sam Neill (Inspector Campbell) appeared in the TV series The Tudors (2007).
+Wallis portrayed Jane Seymour (Series 3 and 4), while Neill portrayed Cardinal Wolsey (Series 1).

 Tommy Shelby is seen smoking filtered cigarettes, which did not exist until 1954.
 At the time, almost all cigarettes were unfiltered.
 In the early 1950s, scientific reports showed just how dangerous smoking could be.